GangyuSun/Multi-thread-DNAworks/README.md

 ```shell
 python [PATH]/dnaworks_multiSeq.py -j<number of threads> -i <INPUT> --codon "E. coli" <OUTPUT in fasta format> -d <OUTPUT only dna sequence> -g <OUTPUT log file>
 ```
-Notice: The content indicated by the --codon directive MUST be enclosed in quotation marks.The quotes can be single or double.\n
+Notice: The content indicated by the --codon directive MUST be enclosed in quotation marks.The quotes can be single or double.

 For more complete information：```python [PATH]/dnaworks_multiSeq.py -h ```